kala-hariz/kala-hariz/README.md

 -->

-🌻 Pronouns: She/her 💬 Languages: Spanish - English :small_blue_diamond: Interests: :coffee: - :pencil: - :art: - :bicyclist: - :recycle:
+🌻 Pronouns: She/her 💬 Languages: Spanish - English :small_blue_diamond: Interests: :coffee: - :art: - :bicyclist: - :recycle: - :earth_americas:

 🔭 Currently, I am a master candidate in Social Research & Development.
 The field of study of my thesis is socioecological recovery of sacrifice zones in Latinamerica.
 I'm currently doing my thesis as a research assistant in the Regular Fondecyt 1191269: “From sacrifice zones to socio-environmental recovery zones: Participatory construction of criteria for environmental governance and well-being in the bays-port of Quintero-Puchuncaví, Huasco and Coronel, Chile”.